codophilic/Learn-ReactJS/About.md

 > ```

-- Instead of writing `prop.attributeName` we can also write `attributeName` providing the function accepts object of attributes like below.
+- Instead of writing `prop.attributeName (e.g prop.tab1)` we can also write `attributeName (e.g {tab1})` providing the function accepts object of attributes like below.

 ```
 export default function Navbar({navTitle,tab1,tab2}){